zulucmd/zulu/site/content/completions/completion.md

 search  (search for a keyword in charts)  show  (show information of a chart)  status  (displays the status of the named release)
 ```

 Zulu allows you to add descriptions to your own completions.
 Simply add the description text after each completion, following a `\t` separator.
-This technique applies to completions returned by `ValidArgs`, `ValidArgsFunction` and `RegisterFlagCompletionFunc()`.
+This technique applies to completions returned by `ValidArgs`, `ValidArgsFunction` and flag completion functions registered with `FlagOptCompletionFunc()`.
 For example:

 ```go
 ValidArgsFunction: func(cmd *zulu.Command, args []string, toComplete string) ([]string, zulu.ShellCompDirective) {